-The proposed development achieves solar access, or "improved amenity", to 70.6% of apartments and cross ventilation to 69% of all of the apartments.
+The proposed development achieves solar access, or "improved amenity", to 71% of apartments and cross ventilation to 63% of the apartments.

-The "improved amenity" apartments meet the additional requirements of Part (c) of the condition including additional floor to ceiling height as detailed in the architectural package.
+The "improved amenity" apartments meet the additional requirements of Part (c) of the condition including additional floor to ceiling height and cross ventilation as detailed in the architectural package, including а reliance ventilation shafts.
+The capacity for the ventilation shafts to provide cross ventilation is certified by the Windtech ventilation assessment which accompanies this application.

-The proposed development provides 87% of the open space area of the site as deep soil which substantially exceeds the 25% minimum requirement.
+The proposed development provides 52.86% of the open space area of the site as deep soil which substantially exceeds the 25% minimum requirement.